fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

   likes: 12
 }
 ```

-**NB** when you are comparing objects, the [toEqual](https://jestjs.io/docs/en/expect#toequalvalue) method is probably what you want to use, since the [toBe](https://jestjs.io/docs/en/expect#tobevalue) tries to verify that the two values are the same value, and not just that they contain the same properties.

 Write the tests for this exercise inside of a new <i>describe</i> block.
 Do the same for the remaining exercises as well.